FIP in Cats: 8 Symptoms, Survival Rate, Treatment and Recovery Guide

 This conditions affects organs such as the brain, eyes, liver, and kidneys.
 Cats with dry FIP may develop persistent fever, weight loss, neurological signs, or changes in vision.

-What Are the Early Signs of Infected Cats?
+What Are the Early Signs of FIP in Cats?

 Common early signs include: